Patrik93JS/Patrik93JS/README.md

 - 📫 How to reach me **patrikludvik@gmail.com**

-- ⚡ Fun fact **Someone is looking for god, someone is looking for React**
+- ⚡ Fun fact **Someone is looking for God, someone is looking for React**

 <h3 align="left">Connect with me:</h3>
 <p align="left">